ahmedesa/laravel-api-tool-kit-docs/media-helper.md

 # Media Helper
 {: .no_toc }

-The Media Helper is a utility class provided by the `Essa\APIToolKit` namespace that streamlines the file uploading and deletion processes for your Laravel application.{: .fs-6 .fw-300 }
+The Media Helper is a utility class provided by the `Essa\APIToolKit` namespace that streamlines the file uploading and deletion processes for your Laravel application.

 ## Table of contents
 {: .no_toc .text-delta }